 (v) In the Upper Copper River District, you may take salmon only by fish wheels, rod and reel, or dip nets.
-In the Lower Copper River Area, you may take salmon only by dip nets, rod and reel, spear, and gaff, and all salmon retained must be reported within 48 hours of harvest.
+In the Lower Copper River Area, you may take salmon only by dip nets, rod and reel, spear, and gaff, and all salmon retained must be reported to Area managers within 48 hours of harvest.